- Date : 28/12/2021

 Beat stress: Take up a hobby that makes you happy.
 It could be dancing, music, art, yoga, meditating, etc. Your ‘me-time’ is important for mental health and peace.
 Make sure to keep all distractions at bay, and this includes your phone too.
 Your dedicated time should be an uninterrupted space for you to unwind and align with yourself.

 Get health checkups: No, regular health checkups are not a waste of time and money.
 It is crucial to know your family’s health history and take precautionary measures.
 Go for an annual health test, or take one every six months if you are a high health risk individual.
 Do regular breast checkups yourself.
 Don’t ignore any symptoms.

 Kick the butt: If you smoke, give it up right now.
+And no, it’s never too late.
 We all know about the health issues caused by tobacco.
+Steer clear of passive smoke as well whenever you see people smoking around you.
+Passive smoke is known to cause just as much damage, if not more.
 An occasional glass of wine is good for you.
 Drink in moderation.